raylene-gsa/technology-modernization-fund/_pages/projects.md

 Without this funding, EEOC would need to complete this project over a period of five years.
 However, with the support from the TMF the project can be conducted in FY 2020 and FY 2021 as a single effort to replace the legacy system.
 By the end of this project, EEOC will have a modern, cloud-based core charge and case management system that will modernize both the underlying technology and achieve operational efficiencies that will decrease its current software licensing expenses and reduce other existing development and maintenance expenditures.
 The operational benefits of this project include increased efficiency, cost savings and improved citizen services.

-## U.S. Department of Agriculture: Agricultural Marketing Service Specialty Crops System Modernization
+## Agricultural Marketing Service Specialty Crops System Modernization

 {% include project-data.html path="usda_spc" %}